mangozmorgan/toolBoxPHP/readme.md

 Nothing really hard but you need to do some little things

-- Open your PHP root file ( For example mine is : C:\wamp64\bin\php\php7.3.33 ) create a new directory a name it "toolBoxPHP"
+- Open your PHP version root file ( For example mine is : C:\wamp64\bin\php\php7.3.33 ) create a new directory a name it "toolBoxPHP"
 - Copy the file 'toolBox.php' inside
 - Go to php.ini and modify this ligne :  "auto_prepend_file=" to "auto_prepend_file='YOURPATH'" ( Mine is : "auto_prepend_file='C:\wamp64\bin\php\php7.3.33\toolBoxPHP\toolBox.php'"
 - Restart Wamp && Enjoy your life 🎉🎉